New project

 Run/Get

-Inject (and get) your values with dotenvx like you always have. dotenvx pro
+Inject (and get) your values with dotenvx like you always have. dotenvx-pro

 piggy backs on the dotenvx run/get